TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 > [!NOTE]
 > The `QNAME` field does not need to be an integer number of frames, i.e, its length may be an odd number of bytes.
 There is no padding requried to fill out a full frame.

 The next frame after `QNAME`, is the type of query, called [`QTYPE`](https://datatracker.ietf.org/doc/html/rfc1035#section-3.2.2).
-If you want to fetch a TXT record, its `TYPE` is 16 (or `00 10` as a frame of hex):
+If you want to fetch a TXT record, its `TYPE` is 16 (or `00 10` as a frame of hex).
 So, adding this to the end of our hex encoding from above for `www.snickerdoodle.com`, you'd have:

 `03 77 77 77 0d 73 6e 69 63 6b 65 72 64 6f 6f 64 6c 65 03 63 6f 6d 00 00 10`

 The final frame of your query section is the class of query, called [`QCLASS`](https://datatracker.ietf.org/doc/html/rfc1035#section-3.2.4).
-You will almost always be issuing an Internet class query, so its `CLASS` is 1 (or `00 01` as a frame of hex):
+You will almost always be issuing an Internet class query, so its `CLASS` is 1 (or `00 01` as a frame of hex).
 Again concatenating this to the end of our hex encoded domain example gives us:

 `03 77 77 77 0d 73 6e 69 63 6b 65 72 64 6f 6f 64 6c 65 03 63 6f 6d 00 00 10 00 01`